hdmf-dev/hdmf-schema-language/source/description.rst

 ``groups``
 ^^^^^^^^^^

-List of group specifications describing all groups to be stored as part of this group
+List of group specifications describing all groups to be stored as part of this group.

 .. code-block:: yaml

     groups:
     - name: group1
-      quantity: 'zero_or_one'
+      quantity: '?'
     - ...